 - In addition to the cost of the ferry, there is a $10 entrance fee per person to visit the park.
 This is covered under the America the Beautiful Pass.

 - There is a population of feral horses on Cumberland Island!
-It’s estimated that there are about 150-200 horses.
+It’s estimated that there are about 150-200 horses roaming free.
 Horses were brought to the island in the late 1700’s and early 1800’s, and are not native to the island.
 As a result, they compete with native species for food.
 The horse population here is not managed at all by the park service, meaning they are affected by natural causes such as parasites, viruses and more.
 The horses can also be dangerous, make sure to give them plenty of space.

 What to Bring on a Day Trip to Cumberland Island